-The units shown are common, but others are used as well, including irradiance in W/m^2 and dose in J/m^2 (note: 1 J = 1 W·s).
+The units shown are common, but others are used as well, including irradiance in W/m2 and dose in J/m2 (note: 1 J = 1 W \cdot s).

 Equation (1) describes an exponential decay in the number of living organisms as a constant level of UV-C exposure continues.
 The same type of equation is used to describe the effect of disinfectants on a population of microorganisms, with the dose in that case being a concentration-time product.
 The fractional kill after time t is $(1 - N_t/N_0)$.
 In an air duct, the use of Equation (1) is complicated by the movement of the target microorganisms in the airstream and the fact that the UV-C irradiance is not of constant intensity within the duct.
 In addition, the physical parameters of the duct, duct airflow, and UV installation have the potential to affect both the irradiance and the microorganisms' response to it.
-As is the case with upperroom UV installation design, the design paramveters for UV-C in-duct applications are not simple because of some uncertainty in the data available to analyze them, and because of secondary effects.
+As is the case with upperroom UV installation design, the design parameters for UV-C in in-duct applications are not simple because of some uncertainty in the data available to analyze them, and because of secondary effects.

 A key difference between surface decontamination and airborne inactivation of organisms is exposure time.
-Residence time for induct devices is on the order of seconds or fractions of seconds.
-In a moving airstream, exposure time is limited by the effective distance in which the average irradiance was calculated; for instance, at 2.54 m/s, 0.3 m of distance takes 0.12 s.
-Therefore, neutralization methods against an airborne threat must be effective in seconds or fractions of a second, depending on the device's characteristics, and high UV intensity and/or more in-line depth to extend exposure time of the airstream is generally required.
+Residence time in induct devices is on the order of seconds or fractions of seconds.
+In a moving airstream, exposure time is limited by the effective distance in which the average irradiance was calculated; for instance, at 500 fpm, 1 ft of distance takes 0.12 s.
+Therefore, neutralization methods against an airborne threat must be effective in seconds or fractions of a second, depending on the device's characteristics, and high UV intensity and/or more in-line depth is generally required.
 Conversely, when irradiating surfaces in an HVAC system, exposure time is typically continuous, so much lower levels of UV intensity are required.